dcasati/platform-mode-demo/README.md

 3. Review the [Service Catalog](docs/service-catalog.md) for approved configurations
 4. Reach out to the platform engineering team on Slack

-## 🤝 Contributing
+## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing to this repository.

 ---

-**🎯 Platform Goal**: Enable self-service infrastructure provisioning while maintaining security, compliance, and cost control through standardized service catalog and automated workflows.
+**Platform Goal**: Enable self-service infrastructure provisioning while maintaining security, compliance, and cost control through standardized service catalog and automated workflows.